Upton, Merseyside: Leisure

 Victory Hall, a community hall rebuilt in 1963, was originally sited in a large Victorian villa, which had been purchased by public subscription.
 Upton Library was opened in 1936 and built in the Art Deco style of architecture.
 The village's war memorial is located within its grounds.

 The Village Youth Project, known as The Bank, is a youth club set up in 1999.
 This provides a range of activities for the youth of Upton.
 The club runs various events for the community, including a popular annual fair, situated at Overchurch Primary School each summer.
 The club also organises many residential visits to various parts of the United Kingdom.

 Overchurch Upton Scout Group was formed in 1924, and is situated on Salacre Lane.
 The site of the scout hut was acquired after the 3rd World Scout Jamboree, held less than a mile away, in Arrowe Park, in 1929.

-Public Houses
+Historic public houses

-The village has two public houses and a new micropub, which are close to the centre.
-These are the Bow-Legged Beagle, which open in December 2018, Eagle and Crown, built around 1840, and the Horse and Jockey.
+The village has two historic public houses which are close to the centre.
+These are Eagle and Crown, built around 1840, and the Horse and Jockey.
 Built around 1850, the Horse and Jockey used to be situated opposite the Eagle and Crown and was owned by William Inman until 1875.
 The old Horse and Jockey building was demolished in the 1960s, before moving to new premises nearby.
 Meanwhile, the Overchurch Hotel and the Stirrup are situated away from the centre of the village.
 Upton also used to have a beer house known as The Traveller's Rest.
 This beer house closed in 1903, although the building remains.